 - Access your personalized IPE Portfolio

 Note: You will be asked to log into the 1Health Database using your UMN Internet ID and password.
 (If you are a non-UMN facilitator, please email [email protected] for instructions about how to set up a UMN Guest ID.)

 Facilitator Training Sessions

-Overview: To ensure facilitators are prepared to facilitate the FIPCC group discussions and exercises, each FIPCC facilitator is encouraged to attend an in-person interprofessional facilitation training session to supplement the materials provided in the FIPCC facilitator guide.
-During the in-person training sessions, facilitators will gain a deeper understanding of the skills needed to create a rich interprofessional education experience and how to successfully facilitate hands-on learning activities that are part of the FIPCC course.
+Overview: To ensure facilitators are prepared to facilitate the FIPCC group discussions and exercises, each FIPCC facilitator is encouraged to attend an interprofessional facilitation training session to supplement the materials provided in the FIPCC facilitator guide.
+During the training session, facilitators will gain a deeper understanding of the skills needed to create a rich interprofessional education experience and how to successfully facilitate hands-on learning activities that are part of the FIPCC course.